-Loose Flyweel Bolts
+Loose Flywheel Bolts

 Torque the bolts in a crisscross pattern according to the manufacturer's specifications.
 Loose flywheel or flexplate bolts make a rattling or knocking sound that changes with engine speed.
-It's heard behind the engine, where it mounts to the transmission bellhousing.
+It is a noise heard behind the engine, where it mounts to the transmission bellhousing.

-Manual transmissions have flywheels that absorb engine pulses transferred through the crankshaft and flexplates provide a replaceable ring gear for vehicles with automatic transmissions.
+Manual transmissions have flywheels that absorb engine pulses transferred through the crankshaft, and flexplates provide a replaceable ring gear for vehicles with automatic transmissions.
 The mass of the torque converter acts like a flywheel, smoothing out engine pulses.
 Flywheels and flexplates both contain a starter ring around the outside of their circumference.
 The ring is integral to inexpensive flexplates but can often be removed and replaced on flywheels.